-Examples might include, but are not limited to, manufacturing on demand, smart infrastructure, energy transition, regenerative medicine, and integration of electronics and photonics.
+23 Examples might include, but are not limited to, manufacturing on demand, smart infrastructure, energy transition, regenerative medicine, and integration of electronics and photonics.

-18 See the Local Plan for Oldham for types of use (including size thresholds), and definitions of the Saddleworth employment areas
+24 See the Local Plan for Oldham for types of use (including size thresholds), and definitions of the Saddleworth employment areas

-19 Unless they have been allocated for other uses in Places for Everyone or Oldham Council's Local Plan.
+25 Unless they have been allocated for other uses in Places for Everyone or Oldham Council's Local Plan.

-- 122. The National Planning Policy Framework (NPPF) places particular importance on building a strong competitive economy and indicates that local planning authorities should plan proactively to meet the development needs of business and support an economy fit for the 21st century. - 123.
-The NPPF also indicates that local plans should positively encourage sustainable economic growth and support the expansion of existing businesses, as well as supporting economic growth in rural areas.
-It specifies achieving this both through the conversion of existing buildings and well-designed new buildings. - 124.
-Employment land can be placed under pressure from alternative uses: therefore it is important for the wellbeing of the local economy to secure the long-term future of a range of employment opportunities. - 125.
-The Dobcross submission states: "If more business is to be located in the area the preference would be for shops, cafés and restaurants but there is some support for office accommodation and light industrial units." - 126.
-In the Neighbourhood Survey, around 20 per cent of respondents indicated that they were considering starting working locally in the next few years.
+122. The NPPF also indicates that local plans should positively encourage sustainable economic growth and support the expansion of existing businesses, as well as supporting economic growth in rural areas.
+It specifies achieving this both through the conversion of existing buildings and well-designed new buildings.

+123. Employment land can be placed under pressure from alternative uses: therefore it is important for the wellbeing of the local economy to secure the long-term future of a range of employment opportunities.

+124. The Dobcross submission states: "If more business is to be located in the area the preference would be for shops, cafés and restaurants but there is some support for office accommodation and light industrial units."

+125. In the Neighbourhood Survey, around 20 per cent of respondents indicated that they were considering starting working locally in the next few years.
 In terms of developments most likely to help them, there was a preference for offices (32.94%) or light industrial space (32.94%), although there were also requirements for all other forms of space indicated (leisure, retail, agricultural and tourism).

-OBJECTIVE 10: To ensure sufficient infrastructure, including communications, to allow residents to work from home with a view to encouraging entrepreneurial development, and to ensure that growing businesses can remain in the area.
+OBJECTIVE 11: To ensure sufficient infrastructure, including communications, to allow residents to work from home with a view to encouraging entrepreneurial development, and to ensure that growing businesses can remain in the area.

-POLICY 17: HOMEWORKING AND CONNECTIVITY
+POLICY 20: HOMEWORKING AND CONNECTIVITY

-Proposals which promote the role of homeworking within the economy will be supported.2021
+20.1 Proposals which promote the role of homeworking at an appropriate scale within the economy will be supported.^{26 27}

-Development proposals should incorporate suitable infrastructure to support integrated communication technologies, providing for future improvements in technology so far as possible.
+20.2 Development proposals should incorporate suitable infrastructure to support integrated communication technologies, providing for future improvements in technology so far as possible.
 Developers should be encouraged to review and improve this throughout the design and build process.

-Development will be supported which allows houses to be used flexibly, currently or in the future, to allow for homeworking.
+20.3 Development will be supported which allows houses to be used flexibly, currently or in the future, to allow for homeworking.

-New developments will be supported which make provision for homeworking, through provision of high quality broadband and telecommunications.
+20.4 New developments will be supported which make provision for homeworking, through provision of high quality broadband and telecommunications.